Lomé harbour, Togo

 Value chain development on the ground

 So far, the country has mainly been exporting unprocessed raw materials, which is making it vulnerable to price volatility in world markets.
 The government is working to foster local processing and is developing agricultural value chains with high employment and export potential.
-At present, most farmers are engaged in subsistence farming.
+At present, however, most farmers are engaged in subsistence farming.